Hiring a Car is the best way to explore Corfu island. However, driving in a foreign country might be a little different from home.

-For your safety, we recommend that you use the horn before going around the corner.
+For your safety, we recommend you to use the horn before going around the corner.
 This way, drivers coming the other way will keep aside.

 Most of the cars use 95 octane unleaded unless you use a diesel or drive a car which needs super unleaded.
 All Rolandos’ regular cars use Unleaded 95.
 Our Mini vans use Diesel.

 Unless you hire an automatic car in Corfu, you need to use the correct gear depending on the road angle and your speed.

 When driving uphill we recommend the use of 2nd gear, or even 1st gear if needed.

 Remember to use the clutch as less as possible to avoid mechanical damage.
 Touching the clutch to raise rpm will not give your car more power.

 When driving downhill, never drive in neutral or using the clutch.
 This reduces the car’s stability.
 Instead, use 2nd gear in downhill, or 3rd maximum.